ujjwalguptaofficial/jsstore.docs/docs/tutorial/database.md

 **Note :-**

-*   The connection variable will be used to execute the further query.
 *   You dont need to open the db multiple times.
 Declare it one time at page load and use it always.
 *   At a time one db can be handled by one jsstore instance.
 So if you want to open multiple db, create multiple instance.

-If you are finding difficult to understand, please take a look at [examples](https://github.com/ujjwalguptaofficial/JsStore/tree/master/examples).
+<br>If you are finding difficult to understand, please take a look at [examples](https://github.com/ujjwalguptaofficial/JsStore/tree/master/examples) or our [medium page](https://medium.com/jsstore)

 <p class="margin-top-40px center-align">
       <button class="btn info btnNext">Next</button>